 I had a look through all my negatives the other day in my current filing folder and all but 2 rolls were 6×6, (these two were 6×7) so I tried to think of the last time I shot 35mm, I couldn’t remember..

 Next month I was supposed to be doing the Welsh 3 peaks challenge with some work colleagues (which will no doubt be cancelled with Covid-19 ending the world).
-Now I wanted to take pictures but I didn’t want to lug a medium format camera around, and the last roll I ran through the F was basically unusable, either a shutter issue or a film issue but nothing came out, If I’m honest i just kind of put it down and tried to forget about it ever happening.
+Now I wanted to take pictures but I didn’t want to lug a medium format camera around, and if I took my Nikon F I would be too tempted to take a selection of lenses.
+No – this time I wanted to travel really light!

 So I started watching a few youtube videos on rangefinders and other compact 35mm cameras and came across the Rollei 35, I took the plunge and bought myself one off the Bay and took it with me back to Snowdonia (again) last week.